-There are varying levels of “like” and “dislike” and if you can keep your activities or nutrition in the 3-5 categories most of the time and in the 2-5 categories the rest of the time, you’ll still be able to enjoy the sweet rewards of success.
+There are varying levels within the “like” and “dislike” attitude.
+If you can keep your activities or nutrition in the 3-5 categories most of the time and in the 2-5 categories the rest of the time, you’ll still be able to enjoy the sweet rewards of success.

 Okay, on to the list:

 |Walk Indoors (Anyone been to Walmart or Sam’s lately?
 They make great date nights.)||Walk or run outdoors|

 |Run inside on a track or treadmill||Exercise outdoors – our clients need only take a mat/towel and the resistance of their choice|